OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-20.md

 ## Luke 20:6

-But if we say, ‘From men,’ all the people will stone us, for they are convinced that John was a prophet.”
+However, if we claim, ‘From men,’ the people will stone us, for they are convinced that John was a prophet.”

 ## Luke 20:7